rbSparky/Foundation-models-for-End-to-End-event-reconstruction/README.md

+# this is the old readme, but all the code updates are in the folders and i have uploaded the results as a zip file so they can be verified

 # Event Classification with Masked Transformer Autoencoders <img src='assets/pics/gsoc_icon.png' alt="GSoC" width='30'/>

 LorentzParT, a Particle Transformer model with LGATr's EquiLinear layers for jet physics tasks on JetClass dataset, including jet classification and masked particle reconstruction with momentum-conservation losses.